thaliaarchi/omniwsa/docs/dialects/palaiologos.md

 - Byte–oriented.
 - NUL does not truncate the file and is just an invalid char.
 - A binary number takes precedence over a decimal number juxtaposed with `b`.
+- Integers have a precision of `int32_t`.
+They are parsed without the sign, then negated.
+Integers between -2147483647 and 2147483647 (2^31-1), inclusive, work correctly; outside that, they wrap with twos complement.

 ## Bugs in the assembler